codeforpdx/recordexpungPDX/README.md

 $ make frontend_down frontend_build
 ```

 Then navigate to [http://localhost:5000](http://localhost:5000) to access the backend service directly.
-This is configured to serve the static files. `make up` will start the HMR dev server again at 3000 if you need it.
+This is configured to serve the static files. `make up` will start the HMR dev server again at 3000 if you stopped it.

 Whenever a dependency is added to the backend, someone needs to rebuild the dev-tagged image and push or folks will get errors when trying to run the stack.
 To do so, rebuild the image, and reload the backend with: